UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 ```

 split into train and test datasets
-* TRY: use different proportions for test_size, to change the amount of training data
-and make the classification problem more or less difficult
+#### TRY THIS: use different proportions for test_size, to change the amount of training data and make the classification problem more or less difficult
 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33)
 n_features = X_train.shape[1]